isjxn/ORM-Barcamp/example_project/README.md

 Query the database to retrieve all courses each student is enrolled in.
 Print the results using the following format:
 - "STUDENT_NAME is enrolled in COURSE_NAME."

+### Exercise Six
+Now that you've established a many-to-many relationship between students and courses, your last task is to perform more advanced operations using this relationship.
+You will be required to write queries that filter and retrieve specific data based on certain conditions.

+Find and Print Students Enrolled in a Specific Course:
+Write a query to find all students enrolled in the "Computer Science 101" course.
+Print the names of these students using the following format:
+- "Student enrolled in Computer Science 101: STUDENT_NAME."

+Count the Number of Courses Each Student is Enrolled In:
+Write a query that retrieves the total number of courses each student is enrolled in.
+Print the results using the following format:
+- "STUDENT_NAME is enrolled in COURSE_COUNT courses."

+Find Students Not Enrolled in Any Course:
+Write a query to find all students who are not enrolled in any course.
+Print their names using the following format:
+- "Student not enrolled in any course: STUDENT_NAME."